opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ### haskey

-`haskeys` checks if a Map has given key or if an indexed sequence has specified index.
+`haskey` checks if a Map has given key or if an indexed sequence has specified index.
-Unlike `get` and `in` this allows to check if a map contains NIL as a key.
+Unlike `get` and `in` this allows to check whether a map contains NIL as a key.

 ```lisp